Contact salesTry for free

 When using Google Consent Mode in a server preview, the consent status can only be checked by examining the parameters of the incoming request.
 This complicates debugging, particularly if you suspect that some tags aren’t firing correctly due to consent issues.

 The free Stape GTM extension for Chrome addresses this by adding the four main consent statuses to the server preview.
 It works by checking the 'gcs' parameter in GA4 requests.
-The extension shows the consent type and its status (granted or denied).
+The extension shows the consent type and its status (Granted or Denied).

 Here's an example of what you get with the extension: